JoaoMiranda2005/mirandex-fixcar-legacy/README.md

 mythic_notify <br>
 oxmysql

-This Script has Discord Logs, to enable them you have to go to server.lua line
+This Script has Discord Logs, to enable them you have to go to server.lua line 16 and add your Webhook